Foreign relations of Bulgaria: 2014-2021

 In August 2014 Bulgaria suspended its 930 km portion of the South Stream natural gas pipeline project with Gazprom until the project conforms to European Union law.
 In default of this project, Naftogaz and Ukraine stood to benefit.
 Gas was to be pumped to the Black Sea port of Varna before it travelled overland to the Serbian border and northeast from there to Hungary, Slovenia and Austria.

 A Bulgarian weapons dealer named Emilian Gebrev was poisoned (along with his son and an employee) in Sofia in spring 2015 using a substance believed to be the nerve agent Novichok, and in 2020 three Russian nationals were charged in absentia.
 One of the three went by the name Sergei Fedotov, which is the alias of Denis Sergeev (GRU officer).

 The Bucharest Nine (or B9 format) is an organization founded on 4 November 2015 in Bucharest, Romania, at the initiative of the President of Romania Klaus Iohannis and the President of Poland Andrzej Duda during a bilateral meeting between them.
 Its members are Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania and Slovakia.
 Its apparition was mainly a result of a perceived aggressive attitude from Russia following the annexation of Crimea from Ukraine and its posterior intervention in eastern Ukraine both in 2014.
 All members of the B9 were either part of the former Soviet Union (USSR) or the Soviet-led Warsaw Pact.

 Rampant corruption has led as recently as June 2019 to repeated rejection of Bulgaria's attempts to join the Schengen Area.

-After the Prespa Agreement between North Macedonia and Greece went into force in 2018, Bulgaria broke the Friendship Agreement in which it would assist North Macedonia with its EU integration, and instead vetoed the start of North Macedonia's EU accession talks.
-Bulgaria now places demands, which some Macedonian observers label "outrageous", on North Macedonia in which Macedonians must ‘admit’ their grandparents were Bulgarians and their language is in fact Bulgarian if they wish to continue their path into the EU.
+In November of 2020, Bulgaria vetoed the European Union's draft negotiating framework for North Macedonia's accession talks, thereby blocking the start of negotiation talks.
+Bulgarian officials cited longstanding disputes over history and language, and called on North Macedonia to acknowledge what they described as the Bulgarian roots of the Macedonian language and identity.

 Bulgaria manufactures many types of Soviet-era ammunition, anti-tank missiles, and light arms, and has extensive trade ties with other recovering Soviet countries for this reason.

 The TurkStream natural gas pipeline project seemed to excite quite a few journalists.
 The project's European landfall is Bulgaria.
 TurkStream started shipping gas to Bulgaria, Greece and North Macedonia on 1 January 2020, after the personal intervention of Vladimir Putin.
 One journalist ran his article under the headline "How Bulgaria gave Gazprom the keys to the Balkans".

 In 2020, five Russian diplomats and the Russian military attaché were expelled on grounds that they were engaging in espionage.
 Together with the two expelled on account of the Iliev scandal, eight Russian diplomats were expelled over 18 months to April 2021.